hwcoe/ufl-main-uni-child/readme.md

 1.1.0-beta
 - Add page templates: Page title with no sidebar and Page title with section nav
 - Update parent script enqueueing
+- Only display info and resources menus if locations have menus assigned
+- Change hard coded labels for info and resources menu to display the menu name
 - Add search form that uses site-limited search.ufl.edu rather than programmable Google Search (eases implementing site search for end users)

 1.0.0-beta